-The Benefits of the TCF for Users
+The benefits of the TCF for users

 Under the TCF, not only can the user give or withhold consent, but they can also exercise their 'right to object' to data being processed on the basis of legitimate interests.
-It also enables greater transparency for the user, through more detailed and more easily understandable descriptions of the purposes of data processing.
+It also enables greater transparency for the user, through more detailed and more easily understandable user- friendly descriptions of the data processing purposes and information about vendors provided in the CMP UI..

-Specifically, TCF v2.0 supports:
+Specifically, TCF v2.2 supports